Benefits of Small Business Email Marketing

 - Learn more about what your customers like and dislike

 - Stay top of mind for future customer needs

 If you’re a small business owner — regardless of industry — email marketing can help you foster better customer relationships build a stronger brand to help you keep growing.

 Small business owners often assume that small business email marketing isn’t for them, isn’t effective, or is just too expensive.
 This couldn’t be farther from the truth!

-Email marketing is frequently cited as the most lucrative form of online marketing – returning an average of $44.25 in revenue for every $1 spent.
+Email marketing is frequently cited as the most lucrative form of online marketing boasting an ROI of 4400%.
 And the good news is that this massive ROI isn’t just reserved for the big players.
-Even little guys can profit substantially from email marketing!
+Even little guys on small budgets can profit substantially from email marketing!